 Despite the high revving nature of the R6 we don’t envisage any problems with the latest version as it’s primarily based on the reliable previous model.

-At just under £11,000 the R6 is an expensive supersport bike, but is the only Japanese 600 machine which is Euro4 compliant.
+At just under £11,000 at its launch, the Yamaha R6 was (and remains) an expensive supersport bike, but is the only Japanese 600 machine which is currently Euro4 compliant. it is also the only 600 to come with traction control and ABS as standard.